alxshelepenok/lumen/content/posts/the-internet-computer-s-genesis-static-site-hosting-on-beta-mainnet-and-what-s-cooking.md

 ---
 ![](https://storageapi.fleek.co/fleek-team-bucket/Blog%20Inline/mainnet-hosting.png)

-If you missed it (where were you!?), last week the DFINITY Foundation celebrated the final step towards the release of the Internet Computer’s public Beta Mainnet network at the “[Mercury Genesis Launch Event](https://dfinity.org/mercury/)”.
+If you missed it (where were you!?), the DFINITY Foundation celebrated the final step towards the release of the Internet Computer’s public Beta Mainnet network at the “[Mercury Genesis Launch Event](https://dfinity.org/mercury/)”.

 Genesis is here.
 Which means the Internet Computer (IC) is being unleashed to the public!
 Hear us out: this is the start of a wild ride for the blockchain community and the future of the Open Web 🔥